Skip to main content

 Step 3: Set targets at the right levels

-• Annual targets: expected progress by end of each programme year
+• Annual targets: expected progress by end of each program year

-• Cumulative targets: total expected achievement by programme end
+• Cumulative targets: total expected achievement by program end

 • Sub-group targets: disaggregated targets for women, youth, or geographic zones (where equity commitments require it)